Page 27

 By Jack Joseph Smith

-For we are the last of loss The close up, we wore the clothes who waited, waiting at the top of the hill, right where 6 years go to tumbling set in our seconds of sorrow, and though again sink into a myth, even more than lovers we were joined the working for divinity, together being the cross at that intersect, our lives fighting to bid favor, bequesting by stars and books, and all good things, never permitting the world to End, for me and those as of us carry love and sight in the mouth of wildness, while we defend our dew.
+For we are the last of loss The close up, we wore the clothes who waited, waiting at the top of the hill, right where years go to tumbling set in our seconds & sorrow, And thinking again we went and swore Sink into a myth, even more than lovers we found the working for divinity, together being the cross at intersect, our lives fighting to find favor, bequesting by stars and books, and all good things, never permitting the world to End, for we and those as of us carry love and sight in the mouth of wildness, while we defend our own.

 Original Scan